 Ensure Maximum Accessibility

 One of the most invaluable improvements in BI over the decades has been increased accessibility of business intelligence tools across an enterprise.
-Whereas in the early days of BI, data experts were required to collect, massage and interpret data, modern BI software automates those processes.
+Whereas in the early days of BI, data experts were required to collect, massage and interpret data, modern successful Business Intelligence software automates those processes.
 Today, non-experts possess the ability to develop actionable reports and dashboards relevant to their job function right at their desk.

 One caveat is in order however.
 Although your new BI project should facilitate maximum accessibility as an end goal, do not distribute it widely until the bugs are shaken out.
 Furthermore, where possible, augment existing processes, workflows, apps or websites with your solution in lieu of creating a standalone app that is easier to ignore.
 On the other hand, develop a mobile app version of your project for those employees who typically work away from the office.